-Andy Paniaqua had no healthcare experience when he started the vocational nursing program at American Career College-Los Angeles.
+Andy Paniagua had no healthcare experience when he started the vocational nursing program at American Career College-Los Angeles.

 “When I came in I didn't know what RBC (red blood cells) was," he said.
 "I didn't know what anything was.”

-A former English major, Paniaqua dropped out of college after deciding he didn't want to waste time and money studying a subject he wasn't interested in.
+A former English major, Paniagua dropped out of college after deciding he didn't want to waste time and money studying a subject he wasn't interested in.
 He went on to work odd jobs for a few years, before deciding he needed to get serious about his future.
-After exploring his options, Paniaqua decided he wanted to become a nurse.
+After exploring his options, Paniagua decided he wanted to become a nurse.

 What he didn’t know was how hard it would be.
-Overwhelmed at first by the learning curve, Paniaqua slowly started gaining knowledge and confidence through his schooling.
-Before he realized it, he completed the Vocational Nursing program and was preparing to graduate.
+Overwhelmed at first by the learning curve, Paniagua slowly started gaining knowledge and confidence through his schooling.
+Before he realized it, he completed the vocational nursing program and was preparing to graduate.

 “The first term was the hardest for me, I think, because I had no idea about anything, but by Term 2, I was like, 'OK, I'm getting it.'